CryptechTest/minetest_doc_items/README.md

 This mod is useful to learn the hard facts about practically all items, like how much damage weapon XYZ deals or whether you can dig that block.
-This modes does NOT give you long explanations about how to use certain nontrivial things, like the furnace from Minetest Game.
+This mod does *not* give you long explanations about how to use certain nontrivial things, like the furnace from Minetest Game.
 This info might be provided by other mods and insert it into the documentation system.

-This mod provides 3 new categories for the Documentation System [doc]:
+This mod provides 3 new categories for the Documentation System [`doc`]:

 * Blocks (e.g. dirt, stone, wooden stair)
 * Tools and weapons (e.g. wooden pickaxe, steel sword, screwdriver)